deltaruby-ps/NFE-Bot/README.md

-# Battle Dome Host Bot - Work in Progress
+# NFE Bot - Work in Progress
 Feel free to make any pull requests.

 #### Credits